NethServer/ns8-docs/modules.rst

 Modules
 =======

-A module is a NS8 application which is usually composed of a backend and a frontend.
+A module is an NS8 application that is usually composed of a backend and a frontend.
 An application backend can contain one or more containers.

-Every time a module instance is added to the cluster, the new instance is named as the module itself followed by a progressive number starting from 1.
+Every time a module instance is added to the cluster, the new instance is named like the module itself followed by a progressive number starting from 1.
 Given a module named ``myapp``, instances will be named ``myapp1``, ``myapp2`` and so on.
 You can add a more meaningful label to the instance from the software center.